 You can get a loan that will help pay off many smaller debts.
 A lot of creditors are going to allow you to pay off 70 percent of your balance all at once.
 This will also have no impact on your credit score and rating.

 You may be able to pay off your high interest credit cards by drawing some money from your 401K or retirement fund.
 Only do this if you can pay it back into the retirement fund.
 If you cannot pay the money back, you will have to cover taxes, penalties and will not have a retirement fund.

-Check out all the companies in your area to find the best office of consumer credit counseling near you.
+Looking into non-profit consumer credit counseling.
 Find a professional who can help you consolidate all of your debt into a single account while managing the payments.
 Using consumer credit counseling agencies won’t hurt credit scores like going elsewhere for debt consolidation.

 Figure out if you’re dealing with people that are certified to counsel you when getting debt consolidation.
 Consult the NFCC to find companies that use certified counselors.
 This can help you do the proper thing to start with and deal with qualified and professional people.

 Make sure the debt consolidation program that you use has individualized payment schedules that fit your needs.
 Companies often promote a strategy that can fit everyone’s needs.
 However, you need to watch this because your debt consolidation should be individualized.
 Instead, find a company that offers individualized payment plans.
 You may think these are pricier at first, but in the end, you’ll be saving.